 “The only way to build a telescope that spans the Earth is to assemble a global team of scientists working together.
 With this result, the EHT team is one step closer to solving a central paradox in astronomy: why are black holes so bright?” states Doeleman.

-EHT research at CfA and MIT is supported by supported by grants from the National Science Foundation and from the Gordon and Betty Moore Foundation.
+EHT research at CfA and MIT is supported by grants from the National Science Foundation and from the Gordon and Betty Moore Foundation.
 The Submillimeter Array (SMA) is a joint project between the Smithsonian Astrophysical Observatory and the Academia Sinica Institute of Astronomy and Astrophysics.
 The Submillimeter Telescope is part of the Arizona Radio Observatory, which is partially supported through the NSF University Radio Observatories program.
-The James Clerk Maxwell Telescope was operated by the Joint Astronomy Centre on behalf of the Science and Technology Facilities Council of the UK, the Netherlands Organization for Scientific Research, and the National Research Council of Canada.
+The James Clerk Maxwell Telescope was operated by the Joint Astronomy Center on behalf of the Science and Technology Facilities Council of the UK, the Netherlands Organization for Scientific Research, and the National Research Council of Canada.
 Funding for CARMA development and operations was supported by NSF and the CARMA partner universities.